-Piper Jaffray & Co. has been engaged to provide financial advisory services for the issuance of Bonds under the June 14, 2011 plan of finance.
+Piper Jaffray & Co. has been engaged to provide financial advisory services for the issuance of Bonds under the January 24, 2013 plan of finance (including the 2013 A Bonds).

 ADDITIONAL INFORMATION

 Certain provisions of the Act and the Resolutions are summarized in this Official Statement.
 Such summaries do not purport to be comprehensive or definitive and reference is made to such documents, copies of which are available upon request, for a full and complete statement of their respective provisions.